sjfoz1019/307backend/userStoryBacklog.md

 - As a user, I want to delete all campaigns - 2 hours
      - All campaigns should be removed plus their associated ads

-- As a developer, I want to send a DELETE request to the backend to delete all Campaigns in the database
+- As a developer, I want to send a DELETE request to the backend to delete all Campaigns in the database - 2 hours

-- As a user, I want to delete all ads in a specific Campaign
+- As a user, I want to delete all ads in a specific Campaign - 2 hours
      - Campaign object should be left with an empty hashMap for ads field.

 ### Backend
-- As a developer, I want a database that can store all added Campaigns.
+- As a developer, I want a database that can store all added Campaigns - 10 hours
      - First, try to fix JPA repository because it would be easiest
           - https://spring.io/guides/tutorials/rest/
           - https://spring.io/guides/gs/accessing-data-jpa/